d4n3sh/thedaneshproject/content/posts/2007-07-15-installing-pidgin-on-opensuse-102.md

 [![snapshot6.png][10]][11]

 Once you are done with the accounts Pidgin should launch.
-That&#8217;s it, you have successfully installed Pidgin.
+That's it, you have successfully installed Pidgin.

 [![snapshot3.png][12]][1]

-I personally feel that Pidgin feels like [Gtalk][13] but I love the [Gtalk][13] interface so I can&#8217;t complain.
+I personally feel that Pidgin feels like [Gtalk][13] but I love the [Gtalk][13] interface so I can't complain.
 Clean, simple yet elegant.

 Some cool Pidgin plugins you would want to try.